benjvmin/BenjaminTaylorPortfolio/README.md

   } else {
     this.complete = true;
     this.projectData = JSON.parse(sessionStorage.getItem("ProjectData"));
     }
 }

 ```

 During the ```created()``` lifecycle event, I'm checking if my Project Data (the JSON response) exists.
 If it does not, we need to fetch it, and store it in sessionStorage for future use.
 If it does, awesome!
-We stop the the loading state, and then set the components data equal to the object that lives in sessionStorage!
+We stop the the loading state, and then set the components data equal to the object that lives in sessionStorage.
 That provides instant rendering of the component upon repeat visits, and a much better user experience.

 I opted for sessionStorage over localStorage, as localStorage was hard to debug due to it's super persistent nature, and I would like for the user to recieve a fresh copy of data each time they close and re-open my portfolio.
 Ideally in the future I would like to use localStorage, and AJAX to silently check if the JSON response contains new data, and if so, render it.